Testing-shravan/ATG_Test-Assignment/README.md

 3. Referesh the project
 4. Navigate to this location to view the report- **\target\cucumber-reports

+##Trigger the automation build for daily using batch file
+1. Create the Runnable jar file by execute the below maven commands in two ways,

+     Maven command - mvn clean compile assembly:single

+     1. Execute the maven command directly in terminal
+     2. Setup the maven command in run configuration this is the better way, it will generate the runnable Jar file and saved in target file

+2. After generated runnable jar file, We need to execute the task scheduler to run the scripts on daily basis or hourly basis . for task scheduler we need to do some configuration in administrative tools and Task Scheduler in our machine.

+##Trigger the automation build using CI/CD tools (Jenkins)
+1. This Behavior Driven framework is integrated with TestNg which gives more flexibility in CI/CD build pipeline to execute the build on daily or weekly basis
+   We need to configure our project setup in Jenkins by creating one Jenkins file in our project that file will trigger the build in Jenkins automatically

 ## See Extent Report (Test Report)
 1. Navigate to this location to view the extent report- **\test-output\ATG_TestReport.html
 2. Right click on the ATG_TestReport.html and copy the path,
 3. Open the link in browser, You will see the very good extent report

 ## Framework Highlights:
 1. In this framework I focused on Happy path testing